MAKING SURE YOU'RE INFORMED

 If you have no symptoms

-You will still have mid-wife led care, be able to birth in a Birth Pool and have your Birth Partner present (providing they are also symptom free).
-You will likely need to give birth in a hospital setting, as Bristol is reducing the number of home-births, but remember you can take your environment with you wherever you birth.
-Your birth partner will still be there at the birth, but will not be able to stay with you once you transfer onto the labour ward or visit until you are ready to come home.
+You will still have midwife led care, be able to birth in a Birth Pool and have your Birth Partner present (providing they test negative on a lateral flow test).
+Your homebirth and Midwife Led Unit birth will be the same.
+If you birth in a hospital setting, your birth partner will still be there at the birth, but will not be able to stay with you once you transfer onto the labour ward and will have limited visiting hours until you are ready to come home.

 If you do have symptoms

 If you think you might have or do have Covid-19 and have gone into labour, you will stay at home during the latent phase, as normal.
-Your births will now be in a hospital setting, to ensure increased monitoring for you and for baby.
-You will be in an isolation room with the number of people coming in and out being limited.
-So far, there is no evidence showing that the virus can pass from mother to baby in utero or during the birth process and there is no impact on baby’s development, even if you have the virus.
-This means vaginal birth is still encouraged, but you will not be able to use a birth pool, to reduce the risk of passing it to your care providers.
+You will still be able to have a homebirth, but if you test positive on a lateral flow test and wish to transfer to an MLU or hospital setting then your birth partner will need to have tested negative.
+The midwives will wear extra PPE and will still support you to have a positive birth experience.
+It is very rare that the virus can pass from mother to baby in utero or during the birth process and there is no impact on baby’s development, even if you have the virus.
+This means vaginal birth is still encouraged.

 After baby is born

-There is no evidence to suggest that Covid-19 can be passed from mother to baby in the womb or through breastmilk.
+It is very rare that Covid-19 can be passed from mother to baby in the womb or through breastmilk, in fact, there is evidence to show that Mum passes antibodies to baby if she has the virus.
 Any media reports to the contrary are based on false evidence.
 Unlike China, the UK is not separating infected mothers and their babies for 14 days and they are advising that the benefits of breastfeeding outweigh the risk of infection; in fact breastmilk protects against infectious diseases.
 Some precautions you may wish to take include regular handwashing, wearing a facemask and avoiding coughing or sneezing whilst baby is on the breast.
 To further reassure you, infants who have contracted Covid-19 have displayed very mild symptoms.

 What's happening in Bristol?

 St Mikes have resumed their Home Birth Service.
-Southmead are not yet in a position to follow suit
+Southmead have a limited service

-The use of baths and birth pools are still available and encouraged, providing you have no symptoms
+The use of baths and birth pools are still available and encouraged

 PREPARING FOR A CALM, CONFIDENT BIRTH